Sydney-Informatics-Hub/Somatic-ShortV/README.md

    Adjust <project> and compute resource requests in `gatk4_getpileupsummaries_run_parallel.pbs`, then submit your job by:

         qsub gatk4_getpileupsummaries_run_parallel.pbs

+16. Check that `GetPileupSummaries` ran successfully for all samples in `cohort.config`.
+The log files are checked for `SUCCESS` and `error` messages.
+The script also checks that the expected output `cohort_GetPileupSummaries/samples_pileups.table` exists and it not empty.

+     First, edit the common_biallelic variable in gatk4_getpileupsummaries_check.sh so that it is consistent with what you used in step 15.
+Then:

+         sh gatk4_getpileupsummaries_check.sh /path/to/cohort.config

+      The script will print the number of successful and unsuccessful tasks to the terminal.
+Failed tasks will be written to `Inputs/gatk4_getpileupsummaries_missing.inputs`.
+If there are failed tasks to re-run, adjust <project> and compute resource requests in `gatk4_getpileupsummaries_missing_run_parallel.pbs`, then submit your job by:

+         qsub gatk4_getpileupsummaries_missing_run_parallel.pbs

-16. Calculate the fraction of reads coming from cross sample contamination using `CalculateContamination` using pileups tables from `GetPileupSummaries` as inputs.
+17. Calculate the fraction of reads coming from cross sample contamination using `CalculateContamination` using pileups tables from `GetPileupSummaries` as inputs.
 The resulting contamination table is used in `FilterMutectCalls`.
 Create inputs by:

         sh gatk4_calculatecontamination_make_input.sh /path/to/cohort.config